 Exhibition “Jewish Artists in Interwar Latvia: Searching”

-To quote from a review in the Riga Jewish paper Unzer Vort: “Scattered across dozens of states, hundreds of cities and thousands of houses, lie the jewels of Jewish art.
+To quote a review in the Riga Jewish paper Unzer Vort: “Scattered across dozens of states, hundreds of cities and thousands of houses, lie the jewels of Jewish art.
 They lie and wait to be found.
 At the start of the 20th century, Eastern Europe experienced the rise of several intellectual and art groups that aimed to promote what they called “Jewish art”.
 The most famous movements were the Kyivan (later Warszawian) Kultur-Lige and the Jung‑Idysz from Łódź.
 The latter was active between 1918 and 1921 and was heavily influenced by the leading avant‑garde artists – Marc Chagall and El Lissitzky.

 The first exhibition of Jewish artists in Latvia ran from 15 November through 31 December 1920.
 Its catalyst and curator was artist and art historian Michael Yo.
 In the introduction to the exhibition catalogue, he wrote: “…The show represents the most significant trends, from traditional romanticism to the latest modernist pursuits.
 In any case, it paints a clear picture of the work of Jewish artists on Latvian soil.”
 And then he actually set the focus of public debate for the coming years, asking if there is such a thing as distinctively “Jewish art”, or are we simply talking about the work of artists who also happen to be Jews, mentioning “the cravings of art-starved Jewish popular masses” and wondering if “… a Jewish artist, rather than an artist who is also a Jew, will heed this fearsome call, the stormy coming of a new and mighty epoch”.